Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-03/README.md

 ## OOP

-Whoa, who wrote this tutorial, it's weak in OOP!
+Whoa, who wrote this tutorial?
+It's lacking in OOP!
 It's your job to improve it by increasing OOPiness!

 Making the code more Object Oriented won't make the code execute faster.
-It will make the code easier to work with, and easier to expand systems and add new features.
+It will make the code easier to work with, and easier to expand its systems and add new features.
 It will make code that is much safer and more likely to run without error.

-What is an object?
+**What is an object?**

 Objects are collections and namespaces.
 An object is a collection of properties (variables) and methods (functions).
 A namespace gives you one name to access items in the collection.

-Why make Objects?
+**Why make Objects?**

 It's easier to think of a ball Object than it is to think about: `x`, `y`, `ballRadius`, `dx`, `dy` as the ball.